Leadership rules and team building are much-talked-about leadership topics in today’s business world.

 Key to Success

-As I was watching NASCAR racing one time, I took note of and remembered the team-building training of pit crews, who are key to racing success.
+As I was watching NASCAR racing one time, I took note of and remembered the team-building training of pit crews, which are key to racing success.

-In the span of less than fifteen seconds, pit crews can change four tires, refill the fuel tank, clean the windshield, remove litter from the front grill, and repair minor damages.
+In the span of fewer than fifteen seconds, pit crews can change four tires, refill the fuel tank, clean the windshield, remove litter from the front grill, and repair minor damages.